 - Fully discoverable articles with robust digital preservation, article downloads metrics, and easy-to-share social media buttons.

 - Multi-lingual publishing – submissions are encouraged in languages other than English.

 - Full editorial support from our experienced OLH journal editors.

 How can I apply to edit a Special Collection?

-The OLH is open to receiving applications to guest edit Special Collections on an ongoing basis.
-If you are interested in applying to edit a collection on a topic that is relevant to your own research, please complete the OLH Special Collection Application Form and email it to our OLH Managing Editor, Dr Simon Everett.
+The OLHJ is open to receiving applications to guest edit Special Collections on an ongoing basis.
+If you are interested in applying to edit a collection on a topic that is relevant to your own research, please complete the OLHJ Special Collection Application Form and email it to our OLH Editorial Officer, Dr Simon Everett.